afisherlopez/EMBER/README.md

 # EMBER

-EMBER is a dashboard for exploring how wildfires affect the water supplies of utilities.
-For a chosen fire and water utility, it shows where they overlap on a map, along with the related impact information.

-This guide walks you through running EMBER on your own Mac, step by step. **No prior terminal experience needed** — just follow along and copy-paste each command.
-There's a [For developers](#for-developers) section at the bottom for people who want the technical details.
+This guide walks you through running EMBER on your own device (for now, assuming Mac), step by step. **No prior terminal experience needed** — just follow along and copy-paste each command.
+There's a [for developers](#for-developers) section at the bottom for those who want more technical details.

 ---

 ## Run EMBER on your computer

 Everything below happens in an app called **Terminal**.
-Don't worry if you've never used it — you'll just paste in commands one at a time.
+Don't worry if you've never used it, you'll just paste in commands one at a time.

 ### What you need first: Python

 EMBER needs a program called **Python** (version 3.11 or 3.12).
 To check whether you already have it:

-1. Open **Terminal** (press `Cmd` + `Space`, type `Terminal`, press `Return`).
+1. Open the **Terminal** app on your laptop (press `Cmd` + `Space`, type `Terminal`, press `Return`).
 2. Copy the line below, paste it into Terminal (`Cmd` + `V`), and press `Return`:

    ```bash